firmanjml/parse-server-mail-template-sendgrid-adapter/README.md

       })
     });

-There are some variables can be used in subject and body:
+These variables can be used in your template body:

 * `%username%`: the user's display name
 * `%email%`: the user's email address